 The fight or flight response is activated by the sympathetic nervous system

-The sympathetic nervous system triggers the fight or flight response before we knowingly make any decision on how to act.
+The sympathetic nervous system triggers the fight-or-flight response before we consciously make any decision on how to act.
 Many things happen very fast.
-Firstly the hormone epinephrine (also known as adrenaline) and norepinephrine (also called noradrenaline) are released into our system.
+First the hormone epinephrine (also known as adrenaline) and norepinephrine (also called noradrenaline) are released into our system.

-‘The homeostatic definition of stress: Acondition where expectations, whether genetically programmed, established by prior learning, or deduced from circumstances, do not match the perception of the environment.
+‘The homeostatic definition of stress: A condition where expectations, whether genetically programmed, established by prior learning, or deduced from circumstances, do not match the perception of the environment.
 This discrepancy between what is observed or sensed and what is expected or programmed elicits patterned responses.’

 Still in danger

-Recovery of a stress reaction
+Recovery from a stress reaction